wdebruin321/oci_config/documentation/oci_key_management_key.md

 ### freeform_tags<a name='oci_key_management_key_freeform_tags'>

-  Simple key-value pair that is applied without any predefined name, type, or scope.
+  Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
-Exists for cross-compatibility only.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/Content/General/Concepts/resourcetags.htm).
-Example: `{"bar-key": "value"}`
+Example: `{"Department": "Finance"}`

   This documentation is generated from the [Ruby OCI SDK](https://github.com/oracle/oci-ruby-sdk).